 How to make a tutu

-I have seen a lot of inquirers on how to make tutus, etc. so I brought over some information from my tulle site to share with y’all!
+I have seen a lot of inquirers on how to make a tutu so I brought over some information from my tulle site to share with y’all!
 Tutus are super easy and super fun to make.
 You can buy nearly any type of tulle and create tutus for all your costumes!
-No need to buy a tutu when its easy to make a tutu!
+No need to buy a tutu when it’s easy to make a tutu!
+Now while this type of tutu is “no sew” keep in mind the elastic needs a small stitch to hold around the waist.
+Other than that, its so super easy to make a tutu that even my 10 year old can do it!

 This is the one I made~ Make sure you scrunch your tulle together really well to have a really full tutu!
 I use about 20 yards of tulle in each of mine.